For the young and the young at heart

 The iconic Queenslander has been a hallmark feature of South Brisbane for years, having previously housed South Bank Police Station and Spaghetti House during World Expo 88.
 Now, it is set to reinvent itself once again with a major facelift transforming it into one of Brisbane’s biggest party destinations.

-Little Big House is the latest venture by hospitality group, Solotel (Riverbar & Kitchen and Aria Restaurant), and is set to breathe new life into South Brisbane this December.
+Little Big House is the latest venture by hospitality group, Solotel (Riverbar & Kitchen and Aria Restaurant), and is set to breathe new life into South Brisbane from next Friday 1st December.

 Blending the history of the heritage building with the fun vibes that Solotel is known for, we’re expecting the soon-to-be-opened pub to become the perfect venue where old meets new.